abhisinha2001/abhisinha2001/README.md

 ### Hi there 👋

-- 🌱 Senior Sophister at Trinity College Dublin, Ireland.
+- 🌱 Technology Consultant at EY Dublin, Ireland
+- ⚡ Bacelor's in Computer Engineering @ Trinity College Dublin
 - 📫 How to reach me: LinkedIn@
 - 😄 Pronouns: He/Him
 <!--